Forricide/still-feel-alive/Chapter 1.md

 *Damp, disgusting, scraping.* More screaming.

 She shakes, steps over more junk towards the door.
-The man had looked like her father from behind, but now, she realizes that she doesn't recognize her at all.
-A stranger in her home... or a stranger in his home? *Where am I?*
+The man had looked like her father from behind, but now, she realizes that she doesn't recognize him at all.
+A stranger in her home... or is she a stranger in his home? *Where am I?*

 He's is screaming at her, now.
 Rage, or fear, or something else.
 It's all the more reason to *get out*, push open the door.